rei/rei-cedar-docs/docs/components/filmstrip/README.md

 The following are two common use cases that can be followed.
 Designers can copy and paste these examples from the Figma library.

 ### Product Recommendation Filmstrip
-This the product recommendation filmstrip pattern to showcase relevant and related product recommendations.
+Use the product recommendation filmstrip pattern to showcase relevant and related products or services.

 This pattern commonly displays six content blocks per view and does not require more than 5 clicks or swipes to view all of the content within it.